voicegain/platform/README.md

 Voicegain Platform is accessible in the Cloud and can also be deployed at the [Edge](https://www.voicegain.ai/post/benefits-of-edge-deployment) (on-prem Edge Computing).

-# What is available on in this Github repository
+# What is available in this Github repository

 ## Public information
 This repository tracks public components of the Voicegain Platform.
 Things like: